OscarGlo/fontmaker/README.md

 Font Maker is a browser based pixel art editor for making simple "fonts".
 (More precisely, sets of characters exportable in image form)

-You can access it here: https://oscarglo.github.io/fontmaker
+You can access it here: https://oscarglo.github.io/fontmaker \
+Note that the app isn't compatible with mobiles.
+Tested on recent versions of Chrome and Firefox.

 This project was born after participating in my first game jam, where I discovered the pain of making text sprites pixel by pixel.
 This motivated me in creating this editor for